chris-greening/instascrape/README.md

 ## What is it?
 _instascrape_ is a lightweight Python package that provides an expressive and flexible API for scraping Instagram data.
 It is geared towards being a high-level building block on the data scientist's toolchain and can be seamlessly integrated and extended with industry standard tools for web scraping, data science, and analysis.

-DISCLAIMER: _With great power comes great responsibility_.
-This is a research project and I am not responsible for how you use it.
-Independently, the library is designed to be responsible and respectful and it is up to you to decide what you do with it.
-I don't claim any responsibility if your Instagram account is affected by how you use this library.

 <!-- ![Example showing tech profile scrapes](/media/techprofiles.gif) -->